alexbasista/terraform-tfe-workspacer/README.md

 ```

 ### Team Access
-To add RBAC to the Workspace, there are two options.
+To optionally add RBAC to the Workspace, there are two options.

 #### Built-In Permissions
 The `team_access` input variable accepts a map of strings whereby each key/value pair is the existing Team name and built-in permission level.